jyu-theartofml/WMH2017/README.md

 ### Results

 Using 2D kernels(3x3x1) in the model architecture and image augmentation significantly reduced overfitting.
 For a baseline model without augmentation, the Dice Coefficient for all validation image arrays was 73%.
-After data augmentation and training on 164 images,the total Dice Coefficient on validation set was 77%, with average of 70%±12% (validated on 54 un-augmented images).
+After data augmentation and training on 164 images,the total Dice Coefficient on validation set(54 un-augmented images) was 79%, with average of 72%±12%.

 I was curious to see how the trained model 'sees' the image input, so I pulled out the post-activation feature maps from the convolution layers.
 From left to right on the top of Fig 3, it shows the representations as the model encodes and compresses the features (hence more blurry at the end).
 As for the bottom row, the drastic color changes indicate that there's some major learning/weight updating going on as the model is trying to compile a good mask image.